 What is Medical Malpractice?

 You may be wondering what medical malpractice is, and whether it has happened to you.
 Medical malpractice is a legal term that refers to situations in which a medical professional strays from their professional standards through a negligent act and causes an injury or death of a patient.
 There are all kinds of examples that fall under the medical malpractice umbrella.
-We will answer the question of “what is medical malpractice” and if you have a medical malpractice case below:
+We will answer the question of “what is medical malpractice” and if you should talk to a medical malpractice lawyer below:

 What is Medical Malpractice?

 When you go to the doctor or hospital, you expect a certain standard of care.
 Medical professionals are required to competently perform their duties, but sometimes other factors cause the professionals to not administer proper care, and an injury or death occurs.
 In order to prove medical malpractice happened, your claim must meet these requirements:

 Violation of Standard of Care

 The standard of care is the level of care that a competent medical professional would give any patient.
 Patients have the right to expect that their medical professionals would deliver this kind of care.
 However, if it is determined that this standard of care isn’t met, then negligence may be established.

 Injury Caused by Negligence

 You must be able to prove that the doctor’s negligence was the cause of the injury or death.
 A poor outcome alone, is not enough to show that the medical provider violated the standard of care.

 For a medical malpractice case to be valid, it requires that your injury resulted in significant damages.
 These could include disability, extreme and lengthy pain and suffering, significant past and future medical bills, or loss of income.